undercraft2206/phone-notify_storage/README.md

 on the main file, you need to add the ip to the sentence: [IP], the port to the sentence: [PORT], the username to the sentence: [USER]

+you can compile it with gcc:

+''bash
+gcc ntfy_storage.c -o ntfy_storage
+''

+and execute it with

+''bash
+./ntfy_storage
+''

+There is a bug ! 🐛

+the programme don't work on arm !